top of page

 Jesus pouring water into a man's cup

 Our lives are like easily crushed plastic cups.
-We ignore their frailty and go full out to fill them with pleasurable things.
+We ignore their frailty and go all in to fill them with pleasurable things.
 We inevitably wander into the weeds because we’re ignorant of what is truly good apart from God’s intervention.

 We chase wahoo, wealth, and winning.
 What do these three represent?
 They correspond to the downward pull of the lusts of the flesh, and eyes, and the pride of life (1 John 2:16).